What causes landscaping budget blowouts?

 When can landscaping costs be known

-There are milestone points where a budget can be established.
+There are milestone points where a landscaping budget can be established.

-1. At the brief stage.
-Once your requirements are clear, for example, a pool, louvred roof, outdoor kitchen, and planting, an experienced landscaper can provide an initial ballpark estimate.
+1. At the initial brief stage.
+Once your requirements for your garden are clear, for example, a pool, louvred roof, outdoor kitchen, and planting, an experienced landscaper can provide an initial ballpark estimate.

-You can also use tools like a Budget Estimator to establish a starting point.: Budget Estimator
+You can also use tools like our Budget Estimator to establish a starting point.: Budget Estimator

 2. At the Concept Design stage

-At this stage, layout and scale are defined.
-While materials may not be finalised, areas and quantities are known, allowing for a reasonably accurate estimate.
+Once your garden concept design is created, the layout and scale for the project are somewhat defined.
+While exact materials may not be finalised, the general size of paving, decking, lawn or pool areas and other quantities are known, allowing for a reasonably accurate estimate.

 3. At the Master Plan stage

-With materials and planting specified, a much more detailed and reliable cost estimate can be prepared.
+Once actual materials and precise plants are specified, a much more detailed and reliable cost estimate can be prepared but it is still not final.

 4. At the Working Drawings & Engineering stage

-Once all technical details are resolved, a fixed contract price can be established with confidence.
+It is only once all technical details have been resolved, that a fixed contract price can be established with confidence.

 The Whyte Gardens Tandem Approach difference